-Commissioner's Regulation 135.4(c)(7) directs that a participant in interscholastic sports must be enrolled in the public school; however, children educated other than at the public school may participate in intramural and other school-sponsored club activities.
+Commissioner's Regulation (CR) 135.4(c)(7) directs that a participant in interscholastic sports must be enrolled in the public school; CR 135.1 directs that a participant in intramurals must be enrolled in the public school; however, children educated other than at the public school may participate in school-sponsored club activities.
 It is recommended that each board of education establish a policy to this effect.

 - May a student instructed at home participate in the school band and/or receive music lessons?